Our research integrity

 For our health and social care research that involves human participants, we combine our existing high standards with those additionally required by the Research Governance Framework for Health and Social Care, published by the Department of Health and which came into effect in April 2004.
 We have Joint Office arrangements with the Norfolk and Norwich University Hospital Trust to manage our research governance responsibilities for this group of studies.

-For any queries, please contact Research and Enterprise Services at UEA: firstname.lastname@example.org.
-For staff and students of the University, UEA's governance policies, procedures and associated guidelines are available on the Research and Enterprise Services (REN) Research Integrity intranet pages.
+For any queries, please contact Research and Innovation Services at UEA: firstname.lastname@example.org.
+For staff and students of the University, UEA's governance policies, procedures and associated guidelines are available on the Research and Innovation Services Research Integrity intranet pages.